gkreder/metabozen/docs/source/examples.rst

 Complete Workflow Example
 -----------------------

-This example demonstrates a complete metabolomics analysis workflow:
+This example demonstrates a complete metabolomics analysis workflow assuming you have prepared some mzML files for analysis.

-1. Prepare Your Data
+1. Prepare Your Sample Sheet
 ~~~~~~~~~~~~~~~~~~

 Create a samples file (``samples.xlsx``):